Doors 7:30p

 The three films in the program range in subject matter – from a journey through Hong Kong’s disappearing urban landscapes, to a dancer’s reflections on memory and illness, to an intimate conversation between two filmmakers amidst a turbulent storm – but they are all bound by Wendi’s careful and attuned treatment of movement, memory, and cinematic time.

-Wendi’s films have been screened widely at film festivals, including Jihlava, Le FIFA (Montréal) and Image Forum (Tokyo), and awarded in Hong Kong (Gold Award, 28th ifva) and Taiwan (Best Experimental Film, 17th South Taiwan Film Festival), among others.
+Wendi’s films have been screened widely at film festivals, including Jihlava, Berlinale Forum Expanded, Ann Arbor Film Festival, and Image Forum (Tokyo), and awarded in Hong Kong (Gold Award, 28th ifva) and Taiwan (Best Experimental Film, 17th South Taiwan Film Festival), among others.

-We’re thrilled to be joined by Elysa Wendi for a discussion following the screening and hope you’ll join us to engage this rich and resonant work.
+We’re thrilled to also include Jeremy Chua, Executive Director of Singapore International Film Festival along with filmmaker, Elysa Wendi for a discussion following the screening and hope you’ll join us to engage this rich and resonant work.

 Program